 For priority consideration to receive financial aid, submit a Federal Application for Federal Student Aid (FAFSA) before March 2, 2023.
 All applicants are encouraged to submit a FAFSA application by the priority deadline of March 2 regardless of their application status.

 Please visit CSUMB's Financial Aid Website for additional information on financial aid, FAFSA, and scholarships.

 To help determine the costs associated with this program, take a look at CSUMB's Cost Calculator.

 Teaching Assistantships and Research Assistantships

 All current and prospective CSUMB students are encouraged to complete a CSUMB Scholarship Application.
-Applications are now open and will close on Feb.
-16, 2018.
+Applications will be open in mid-fall.

 Center for Coastal and Marine Ecosystems Fellowship

-Through membership in the Center for Coastal and Marine Ecosystems, the Coastal and Marine Ecosystems Program (CMP) provides financial support for graduate studies leading to the Masters of Science degree at CSU Monterey Bay.
+Through membership in the Center for Coastal and Marine Ecosystems, the Coastal and Marine Ecosystems Program (CMEP) provides financial support for graduate studies leading to the Masters of Science degree at CSU Monterey Bay.
 Center research emphases include Coastal Resilience, Coastal Intelligence and Place-Based Conservation.
-Prospective students must be applying to the thesis track and must be interested in working in the priority areas of the CMP.
-Please review the eligibility criteria and application instructions in the CMP graduate page.
+Prospective students must be applying to the thesis track and must be interested in working in the priority areas of the CMEP.

 Your success is important to us.
-Should you have any questions or concerns regarding the Environmental Science MS program or the application process, please contact Gabriela Alberola, Graduate and Internship Services Coordinator, at email@example.com or at 831-582-4460
+Should you have any questions or concerns regarding the Environmental Science MS program or the application process, please contact Kierra Rambonga, Graduate Student Services Coordinator (firstname.lastname@example.org).